summitllc/git_school/readme.md

 on, and the number of stale branches (branches that don't have any recent commits).
 In the event that a merge has been completed, and further work need to be done on the same feature, create a new branch with a different name - it can be something like `feature/branch_name_2` - and continue the work there.

+### Updating local master branch
+With all you work merged in GitHub, you need to remember to bring your changes to your local repo.
+For that, we checkout your local master branch, and run another `git pull` command.
+Now you are ready to create a new branch and work on something new!

+### Other content in this repo:
+This concludes the course about the most common workflow loop in git.
+There are other modules in this repo talking about some of the following topics:
+- Using graphical interfaces of Git instead of the command line interface (wip)
+- More advanced topics like rebasing, reverting, and cherry-picking (wip)

+At this point, feel free to add yourself to `yearbook.md` to show off that you know how to use a very popular version control tool.